nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 website copy... all of it.

-At the more wiley end of things, at one point I went to the effort of identifying executives who were in charge of English speaking, engineering-heavy teams, but whose native language was not English—and whose EA did not speak their native language.
+At the more wiley end of things, at one point I went to the effort of identifying executives who were in charge of English speaking, engineering-heavy teams, but whose native language was not English, and whose EA did not speak their native language.
 I then wrote up a nice letter, had it translated to their native language, and sent it to them.
 The thinking here was that the EA is likely to filter out any comms that they think are not worth the executive's time, but if presented with one in their boss's native language, they might just balk, shrug, and pass it over.